spookier/Rose/README.md

 Rose is an open-source automatic skin changer for League of Legends that enables seamless access to all skins in the game.
 The application runs silently in the system tray and automatically detects skin selections during champion select, injecting the chosen skin when the game loads.

 **Rose is built on two core technologies:**

-- **🎮 Pengu Loader**: Plugin system that injects JavaScript plugins into the League Client, enabling enhanced UI interactions and skin detection
+- **🎮 [Pengu Loader](https://github.com/FlorentTariolle/ROSE-Pengu)**: Plugin system that injects JavaScript plugins into the League Client, enabling enhanced UI interactions and quick skin detection
-- **🔧 CSLOL**: Safe skin injection framework that handles the actual skin injection process, fully compatible with Riot Vanguard
+- **🔧 [CSLOL](https://github.com/LeagueToolkit/cslol-manager)**: Safe skin injection framework that handles the actual skin injection process, fully compatible with Riot Vanguard

-These technologies work together to provide a seamless, automatic skin-changing experience without any manual intervention.
+These technologies work together to provide a seamless and effortless automatic skin-changing experience without any manual intervention.

 ## Architecture

 Rose consists of two main components:

 ### Python Backend

 - **LCU API Integration**: Communicates with the League Client via the League Client Update (LCU) API
 - **CSLOL Injection**: Uses CSLOL tools for safe skin injection
 - **WebSocket Bridge**: Operates a WebSocket server for real-time communication with frontend plugins